South Korea's president scolds media over hot mic moment | Politics

 Lee Jong-bae, one of the People Power Party's members in the Seoul Metropolitan Council, filed a complaint against MBC to Seoul police, accusing the broadcaster of defamation and disrupting presidential duties.

-The party spokesperson, Park Jung-ha, questioned whether MBC was aligned with members of the liberal opposition Democratic Party, which holds majority in South Korea's parliament, in a supposed attempt to rattle Yoon's government.
+The party spokesperson, Park Jung-ha, raised suspicion that MBC was aligned with members of the liberal opposition Democratic Party, which holds majority in South Korea's parliament, in a supposed attempt to rattle Yoon's government.

+He questioned how the Democratic Party's floor leader, Park Hong-keun, was able to issue criticism about Yoon's "crude comments" half an hour before MBC first released the video on its YouTube channel.

+In its statement, MBC described the accusations as an attack on media freedoms.

 Much of the attention before the trip was about whether Yoon would meet Biden to discuss contentious bilateral issues, including South Korean frustrations over the recently passed US Inflation Reduction Act that excludes South Korean electric vehicles and other models assembled outside of North America from consumer tax credits.

-The liberal opposition labelled Yoon's diplomacy as a failure after his chat with Biden following their Global Fund speeches lasted less than a minute.
+The liberal opposition labeled Yoon's diplomacy as a failure after his chat with Biden following their Global Fund speeches lasted less than a minute.

 Seoul's Foreign Ministry said Yoon still "sufficiently conveyed" South Korean concerns over the new law to Biden.